The lynching that Black Chattanooga never forgot takes center stage downtown

 “We have been left out of the prosperity of Chattanooga,” said the Rev. Charlotte Williams, pastor of Eastdale Village Community United Methodist Church.
 “The state of Black Chattanoogans is grievous.
 Just look across the board, whether it’s education, whether it’s health care, whether it’s positions or wealth, we are at the bottom rung.”

-Although the new memorial can’t undo decades of inequality, supporters hope that it will serve as a step toward healing and an overdue acknowledgment of wrongdoing.
+Although the new memorial can’t undo decades of inequality, supporters hope it will serve as a step toward healing and an overdue acknowledgment of wrongdoing.

-“It is a long time coming,” said the Rev. Ternae Jordan, senior pastor of Chattanooga’s Mt.
-Canaan Baptist Church.
+“It is a long time coming,” said the Rev. Ternae Jordan, senior pastor of Chattanooga’s Mount Canaan Baptist Church.
 “We want to say, ‘Let’s forget, let’s move on.’
 But you cannot move on unless there’s been atonement.”